1. HOME

 And this is my latest offering for teachers

 A comprehensive bundle of 17 proven fun and effective impromptu speech activities, complete with full guidelines and printables.
+Suitable for middle school upward.

-Banner: 17 fun effective impromptu speech activities
+Cover of an ebook of 17 fun effective impromptu speaking activities

 Famous last words